artmcl-ai/Project4-Vessel/VesselFMAdaptionMethod/vesselFM-main/vesselFM-main/README.md

-## Installation of VesselFM Conda Environment
+## Installation of VesselFM Conda Environment (Not Required If Using Docker)

 First, set up a conda environment and install dependencies: